Xiaoming-Yu/RAGAN/README.md

 This is an interesting image-to-image translation that uses the natural language to as guidance information (you can also use the image or label).
 In this work, the attention mechanism  similar to AttnGAN [1] is used to manipulate image attributes.
 By utilizing the Residual block [2]with CBN [3], RAGAN can tranform the image into the scene described by language.

+## Dependencies

+ - Python 2
+ - Pytorch 0.2 or later

+ In addition, the pretrained text encoder model and preprocessed data can be found on [AttnGAN](https://github.com/taoxugit/AttnGAN).

 ## Example
 <p align="center"><img src='image/example1.png'  align="center" width='90%'></p>